CaptSAH/IntroAWSScaleLab/README.md

 ```
 aws cloudformation create-stack --stack-name seconddoublestack --template-body <path to the S3TwobucketCloudFormationTemplate.yml file>
 ```
+  A successful execution should return a StackID string to the screen.
 3. Examine the contents of your S3 space in the **AWS Management Console** (Reminder if necessary: In the **AWS Management Console**, on the ![Services button](https://github.com/CaptSAH/IntroAWSScaleLab/blob/master/Images/AWS-Services.jpg) menu, select **S3**)